Introduction

 ⏱️

-Making poison baits available to rats only during high-activity times rather than 24/7.
+Making poison baits available only during peak activity times rather than around the clock.

 • Aligns with nocturnal feeding patterns